esseremmerik/SAMLBase/README.md

     TODO
         1. Support SOAP and Artifact binding
         2. Handle the AuthNResponse
+        3. Handle a Single Logout Request
-        3. Pass thru returning attributes and claims
+        4. Pass thru returning attributes and claims
-        4. Refactor the template engine so that its not instantiating partials all the time 4.1 Twig as an option?
+        5. Refactor the template engine so that its not instantiating partials all the time 5.1 Twig as an option?
-                4.1.1 Disadvantage: Add a template engine that might not be used by the systems its used in 4.1.2 Advantage: Easy templating and assigning of variables 4.2 Automatic iterator to add partials via configuration in the template classes?
+                5.1.1 Disadvantage: Add a template engine that might not be used by the systems its used in 5.1.2 Advantage: Easy templating and assigning of variables 5.2 Automatic iterator to add partials via configuration in the template classes?
-                4.2.1 Instead of adding all the partials with new instantiation, iterate over some setting information and automatically instantiate the right classes
+                5.2.1 Instead of adding all the partials with new instantiation, iterate over some setting information and automatically instantiate the right classes
-                4.2.2 Classes might best be mapped as some form of service / helper, instead of calling them directly 4.2.3 In this way you can remove them, mock them, change them around.
+                5.2.2 Classes might best be mapped as some form of service / helper, instead of calling them directly 5.2.3 In this way you can remove them, mock them, change them around.
 But how?
-            4.3 Main goal should be that now there is to much tight coupling between templates, it needs to go
+            5.3 Main goal should be that now there is to much tight coupling between templates, it needs to go
-        5. Give the library a better name, SAML2PHP is lame.
+        6. Give the library a better name, SAML2PHP is lame.

 ##Example index.php to test it